Microsoft/MCW-Azure-Blockchain/Hands-on lab/Hands-on lab unguided - Azure Blockchain.md

 #### Exit criteria

-- The app registration within Azure AD has been configured with the correct URL and configuration so Azure AD can be used to authenticate user access to the Azure Blockchain Workbench Web App.
+- The app registration within Azure AD has been configured with the correct URL and configuration so Azure AD can be used to authenticate user access to the Azure Blockchain Workbench Web App

 ## Exercise 3: Check Blockchain Workbench Web Client Deployment